Elinor Florence, Author

 We invited her for lunch, and as we sat beside the huge arched windows leading onto the stone patio, I grilled her for tidbits for my book.

-For example, she told me that the girls were not allowed to keep pets, but that they had a secret cat called Wisteria, named after the beautiful flowering vines that grew all over Medmenham’s walls.
+For example, she told me that the girls were not allowed to keep pets, but that they had a secret cat called Wisteria, named after the beautiful flowering vines that grew all over the walls of Medmenham.

 The cat Wisteria used to climb up the vines at night and scratch at the windows until the girls smuggled her inside.
 That’s the kind of detail that doesn’t appear in the history books!